 Eliminating dependence on outside aid, environmentally harmful resources, and value-conflicted solutions

-Food security & land regeneration through sustainable permaculture, reciprocal relationship with animals and stewardship
+Food security and land regeneration through combining ecological wisdom with modern permaculture practices, reciprocal relationship with animals and stewardship

 Intergenerational reconnection, providing youth with ongoing opportunities to learn and preserve their language, wisdom and traditions and share those with the world.